andrmacena/semanaOmnistack-11-web/README.md

 ## 💻 Project

-Be The Hero is a project that aims to connect people who are willing to help ONGs.
+Be The Hero is a project developed during Omnistack week given by [Rockeseat](https://rocketseat.com.br/), that aims to connect people who are willing to help ONGs.

 ## 🔖 Layout